gvwilson/thirdbit/src/fiction/iffy/index.md

 and ran straight into a slick of dead jellyfish.
 For the next few hours the air didn't just smell like wet rot—it *tasted* of it.
-Aunt Naggie boiled a precious spoonful of dried lemon rind to chase the odor out of the galley, but the dinner noodles still tasted like rank seaweed.
+Aunt Naggie boiled a precious spoonful of dried lemon rind to chase the odor out of the galley, but the dinner noodles still had a undertone of rank seaweed.

 "It could be anything,"
 Wales said when Iffy asked him what he thought had happened.
 "See that?"
-He leaned on the railing to point at the blistered caps and shredded tentacles drifting below.
+He leaned on the railing to point at the blistered caps and shredded tentacles in the water below.
 "There and there.
 And there.
 Looks like some kind of infection has been eating at them."
 He shook his head,
 anger and disappointment on his face.
 "Could be natural,
-but more likely someone crisped them in a lab."
+but more likely it was crisped up in a lab somewhere."

 "You think it was the Zillions?"
 Iffy asked.

 Wales shook his head.
 "I doubt it.
-This was probably someone trying to tweak them so they would trap plastic more efficiently."
+This was probably someone trying to get them to trap plastic more efficiently."
 At Iffy's puzzled look he waved his arm toward the slick again.
 "That's why they were originally tweaked—to filter all the tiny bits of plastic out of the water."